pafoster/pyitlib/README.rst

     >>> X.shape
     (3, 4)

-When using multi-dimensional arrays, any alphabets must be specified separately for each random variable represented in the multi-dimensional array, using fill values (or NumPy masked arrays) to pad out any unequally sized alphabets:
+When using multi-dimensional arrays, any alphabets must be specified separately for each random variable represented in the multi-dimensional array, using placeholder values (or NumPy masked arrays) to pad out any unequally sized alphabets:

 .. code:: python